Republicans recoil over Biden’s plan to study Supreme Court reforms amid left-wing court packing push

 But with multiple Democrats opposed to getting rid of the filibuster, it would take at least 10 Senate Republicans to support adding a Supreme Court seat, something that almost certainly will not happen.

-McConnell's office also pointed to remarks he made in October in which he warned that farther-left elements of the Democratic Party may have led to Biden changing his mind on court-packing.
+McConnell's office also pointed to remarks he made in October in which he warned that farther-left elements of the Democratic Party may have led to Biden changing his mind on court packing.

-"It is bizarre to watch [former] Vice President Biden and other Democrats refuse to give a straight answer on their own party’s threats to pack the Supreme Court," McConnell said.
+"It is bizarre to watch [former] Vice President Biden and other Democrats refuse to give a straight answer on their own party’s threats to pack the Supreme Court," McConnell said then.

 "The only reason to duck, dodge, and obfuscate if the far left is now calling the shots," he added.
 "The only reason for this abuse of language is to set up an abuse of power."